Why Am I Biting My Tongue in My Sleep?

 Can the cheaper, one size fits all mouth guards at the drugstore protect my tongue?

 Over-the-counter night mouth guards do not provide a perfect fit, which can potentially cause further tissue irritation.
 You can visit your dentist in person to take dental impressions, create a mold, and then send it to a dental lab for a mouth guard tailored specifically for your bite.
 Although custom, this is the most expensive route.
-For a more affordable alternative, you can make your mouthguard purchase online.
+For a more affordable alternative, you can make your night guard purchase online.

 How do I heal my cut tongue fast?